Former Church of Santa Lucia (Gaeta): Marble plutei

 The plutei currently reassembled in Gaeta Cathedral.

 As part of the restorations that affected the basilica in 2012-2014, inside the cathedral of Saints Erasmus and Marcianus and Santa Maria Assunta, sculptural and mosaic elements that were part of the medieval plutei from the church of Santa Maria in Pensulis were reassembled by Franco Vitelli and placed at the entrance to the chancel after they had been given into temporary storage and removed from their location in 2009.
 Mistakenly indicated as parts of the dismembered and lost ancient ambon of the cathedral, from which, according to Onorato Gaetani dell'Aquila d'Aragona, they would have been removed as part of the restorations of the late 18th century, they would rather be the surviving elements of the transennas of the second half of the 13th century made by artists of the Roman sphere, probably belonging to a workshop linked to Nicola d'Angelo; the elegance of the figures and their strong antiquing style recall the ambon of the cathedral of Saints Peter and Paul in Sessa Aurunca (made between 1224 and 1259).
-Pietro Toesca had related the plutei to the Roman sphere as far as the mosaic was concerned, while he had seen in the figurative panels a reference to Byzantine stylistic features reinterpreted in a Romanesque vein, as in the ambons of Salerno cathedral; Maria Antonietta Bessone Aureli, on the other hand, considered the mosaics and sculptures of Gaeta to be analogous to the furnishings of the church of San Cesareo de Appia in Rome, St. Peter's in Alba Fucens, and the cathedral of Santa Maria Maggiore in Civita Castellana.
+Pietro Toesca had related the plutei to the Roman sphere as far as the mosaic was concerned, while he had seen in the figurative panels a reference to Byzantine stylistic features reinterpreted in a Romanesque vein, as in the ambons of the Salerno cathedral; Maria Antonietta Bessone Aureli, on the other hand, considered the mosaics and sculptures of Gaeta to be analogous to the furnishings of the church of San Cesareo de Appia in Rome, St. Peter's in Alba Fucens, and the cathedral of Santa Maria Maggiore in Civita Castellana.

 The plutei were composed of surrounding and connecting cornices that feature dense mosaic decoration in polychrome marbles and carved ovular or leaf-shaped edges of twelve panels: